About Ms. Amlaw

 Equally at home with oratorio and other related genres, Ms. Amlaw has appeared at several churches throughout Massachusetts including St. John Evangelical Lutheran Church in Sudbury, St Anthony of Padua in Revere, Christ Church in Fitchburg, St. Francis Episcopal Church in Holden, The Congregational Church of West Medford, First Congregational Church in Boylston, and Wesley United Methodist Church and First Baptist Church in Worcester; as well as with such ensembles as the Master Singers of Worcester, Salisbury Singers of Worcester, Worcester Youth Orchestra, and Jagan-Nath and Friends.
 These appearances have included soprano soloist in Mendelssohn’s Elijah, Mozart’s Missa Brevis in C, Beethoven’s Choral Fantasy, Bach’s Cantata No. 131, Respighi’s Laud to the Nativity and portions of Mozart's Grand Mass in C Minor, along with both the mezzo and soprano roles in Handel’s Messiah.
 Ms. Amlaw was also one of four sopranos, including Maria Ferrante, featured in a choral version of Karg-Elert’s Symphonic Choral No. 3 with organist Brian Jones in the Organ Dedication Concert Series at the First Unitarian Church of Worcester.
 Currently a freelance soloist as well as a cantor for Sacred Heart of Jesus Patish in Milford, MA; she was the soprano soloist/section leader for United Congregational Church in Worcester, MA for six years from 2004 to 2010.

 Ms. Amlaw’s education includes a BA in psychology with a minor in music from the University of Rochester/Eastman School of Music where her principal instrument was violin.
-She has studied voice with Karen Lykes (currently professor of voice at the University of Cincinnati College-Conservatory of Music), Maria Ferrante, and world renowned soprano Maria Spacagna.
+She has studied voice with Karen Lykes (currently professor of voice at the University of Cincinnati College-Conservatory of Music), Maria Ferrante, and Metropolitan Opera Artists Maria Spacagna and Sondra Kelly.
 Her coaches have included Douglas Martin, Brian Moll, Olga Rogach and Bradley Pennington, founder of Boston Bel Canto Opera.